JoelWeberDev/agricultural_crop_row_detection/ReadMe.md

   - C++: The whole process is going to be rewritten in C++ to boost speed and performance.
 The Python that is being used now is solely for the purposes of prototyping
   - When main is added there will be an I/O interaction to set user values that are needed.
 (Right now they are just hidden in Adaptive_values.json)

- ### Visions
+ ### Future Plans for Development
   **Stereo Vision**:
    The final objective is to develop this system as a module that can be installed on the [OAK-D-CM4](https://docs.luxonis.com/projects/hardware/en/latest/pages/DM1097.html) stereo vision camera.
 This will allow for the 3D processing of the field to work in parallel with the color analysis.
+   **Machine Learning for Row Recognition**
+   The plan is to release an initial testing prototype of the project that will gather data while in use.
+The data that is collected will be used to train special classifier models tailored to the detection of the crop rows.
+This development has the potential to massively boost performance and decrease the degree of manual programming that will be required.

 ## Contibutuions
-Pull request are welcome.
+Pull requests are welcome.
 Contact me at joelweberdevelopment@gmail.com to express any comments or concerns.